Coping with Grief and Loss

 It is important to take care of yourself following a sudden loss.

-- Talk to family or friends or pastoral support.
+- Talk to family or friends.

 - Write in a journal.